BrainObjects/BrainObjectDocs/README.md

    - a wrapper which provides a standard way to understand the state of related backend systems
      - … online, offline, storage limites etc
  - TuningEngine
-   - an "app internal" scheduling and parameter tuning engine what will optimize the entire operation processing (pipelines)
+   - an "app internal" scheduling and parameter tuning engine what will optimise the entire operation processing (pipelines)
    - … different goals might be: reduce RAM, ensure constant latency, …
  - [Tracing and Logging](Tracing_and_Logging.md)
    - .. should also include: